DIVYAN5H/Maps-Magik/README.md

 ## Pending
 - Improve UI.
-- Remove Typo Tolerance in results of algolia
+- Set a way to priortize matches in algolia results.